amerand/CANDID/README.md

 ## Performances

-Note that with the release of SciPy 1.9, `scipy.weave` has been phased out hence CANDID has taken a hit in terms of performances...
+Note that with the release of SciPy 1.9, `scipy.weave` has been phased out, hence CANDID has taken a hit in terms of performances by reversing to Numpy.
+Starting in version 0.3 of CANDID (early 2018), Cython is used to accelerate by a factor 2 over Numpy.

 ### Multiprocessing